mjit584/2019/content/pages/story1/index.md

 topic: "Health and Safety"
 date: 2019-02-04T21:34:53-05:00
 description: "This is the description for the first story."
-image: "images/cards-story1.jpg"
+image: "../images/cards-story1.jpg"
-storyHeading: "Hitting it Home"
+storyHeading: "A Helping Hand"
-storySubheading: "A Venezuelan Lives Out His Baseball Dreams on the Colombian Diamond"
+storySubheading: "Providing assistance to Venezuelans who cross over the border"
 weight: 1
 card: true
 author: "Brooklynn Cooper"